Nockiro/packed-file-searcher/README.md

 Well, I did and the windows search bar most of the times didn't work so it was easier to write a simple tool for it.

 ## Short FAQ
-#### Q: What does the light green higlighting mean in the results in the "Dir/File name" column in results mean?
+#### Q: What does the light green higlighting in the "Dir/File name" column in results mean?
 A: Highlighted columns say that the search entry represents a directory
 #### Q: What exactly is this "Use whole package path as prefix" stuff in the settings?
 A: You shouldn't need it unless you have a lot of archives with the same files in different locations _inside_ the archives - it will write the folder structure in the file name (e.g: images.zip_onefolder_next_wow_image.jpg)